xapian/xapian-docsprint/howtos/replication.rst

 Setting up replicated databases
 ===============================

-..
-FIXME - expand this section.
+.. todo:: expand this section.

 To replicate a database efficiently from one master machine to other machines, there is one configuration step to be performed on the master machine, and two